-- 1. approve the five (5) year agreement for the Provision of Licensing Services in Shire of Cuballing in Terms of Section 11 of the Road Traffic (Administration) Act 2008 included at Attachment 9.1.4A; and - 2. approve the five (5) year agreement for the provision of non-road law functions in Shire of Cuballing included at Attachment 9.1.4B.
+- 1. approve the five (5) year agreement for the Provision of Licensing Services in Shire of Cuballing in Terms of Section 11 of the Road Traffic (Administration) Act 2008 included at Attachment 9.1.4A; - 2. approve the five (5) year agreement for the provision of non-road law functions in Shire of Cuballing included at Attachment 9.1.4B; and - 3. authorise the CEO to agree to amendment to the Attachment 9.1.4A and 9.1.4B to consider increased service provision.